faisal-saddique/argon_getting_started/README.md

 5. Write your code in the editor and save the file.
 6. Click the "Devices" button in the left-hand navigation pane and select your Particle Argon.
 7. Click the "Flash" button to flash the code to your Particle Argon.
-8. The RGB LED on your Particle Argon should now be blinking green, indicating that your code is running.
+8. The RGB LED on your Particle Argon should now be breathing cyan, indicating that your board is connected to the internet.

 ## Step 4: Use VS Code Workbench